AdaCore/gnatstudio/docs/users_guide/vcs.rst

          end IDE;
       end Default;

-  This can of course be done via the graphical project editor in GPS.
+  This can of course be done via the graphical project editor in GNAT Studio.

 * :guilabel:`Subversion`

   .. index:: VCS, Subversion

   The Subversion version control system.
-  As for CVS, GPS will automatically recognize that your project is using subversion by looking for a :file:`.svn` directory in the root directory of your project.
+  As for CVS, GNAT Studio will automatically recognize that your project is using subversion by looking for a :file:`.svn` directory in the root directory of your project.
 You can also force it by setting the following in your project::